wildec2/java-selenium-framework/README.md

 @Parameters("Browser")
     public void setUpEnvBeforeTest(@Optional("chrome") String browser, Method method) {
 ```
 So this setup only allows us to run mobile of tablet tests on Chrome using the device mode feature.
-So desktopsuite.xml excludes the mobile and tablet groups.
+So the chrome suite runs all the tests(mobile, desktop and tablet) making use of Chrome device mode but firefoxsuite.xml excludes the mobile and tablet groups.
 ```
 <groups>
        <run>